-A resolution is legislative idea that a member or state would like NGAUS to work on with Congress in the next legislative cycle.
-As a member-based organization, NGAUS annually solicits proposed resolutions from its membership aimed at enhancing the National Guard – its equipment, capabilities and the quality of life of its soldiers and their families.
+A resolution is a legislative idea that a member or state would like NGAUS to work on with Congress in the next legislative cycle.
+As a member-based organization, NGAUS annually solicits proposed resolutions from its membership aimed at enhancing the National Guard – its equipment, capabilities and the quality of life of its soldiers and airmen and their families.

 Resolutions are categorized as Joint, Army, or Air.
 Army and Air resolutions relate to missions or equipment under the purview of the Army and Air National Guard.
 Joint resolutions relate to issues involving personnel & benefits, medical, and domestic operations.